AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

   We will now construct a sequence of models $(mM_alpha)_(alpha < mu)$ with $mM_0 = mM$ and at limit $alpha$ we have $mM_alpha = union.big_(beta < alpha) mM_beta$, we will assume that $|mM_alpha| < mu$.
   At successor steps $alpha = beta + 1$, we want to find $mM_alpha$ with $mM_beta elm mM_alpha$ such that for all $A seq mM_beta$ with $|A| < kappa$, every type in $S_n^T (A)$ is realized in $mM_alpha$.
-  Now we know that for every single type $p(overline(x))$ by @prop-add_one_type we can add a realization of that type, and then by @thrm-downwards we can get that realization with size at most $mu$, so we just need to do induction again to add every type.
+  Now we know that for every single type $p(ov(x))$ by @prop-add_one_type we can add a realization of that type, and then by @thrm-downwards we can get that realization with size at most $mu$, so we just need to do induction again to add every type.

   Let us count how many types we need to add, we know that for any fixed $A$ we have $|S_n^T (A)| <= 2^(kappa + aleph_0) = mu$.
 Now for any cardinality $beta$ we have that the number of subsets $A$ with $|A| = beta$ is
   $